FBI investigating Trump rally attack as potential act of domestic terrorism

 Eventually, first responders were able to carry the wounded person out of a large crowd so he could get medical care, McCormick said.

-Reporters covering the rally heard five or six shots ring out and many ducked for cover, hiding under tables.
+Reporters at the rally heard five or six shots, and many ducked for cover, hiding under tables.
 After the first two or three bangs, people in the crowd looked startled, but not panicked.
 An AP reporter at the scene reported the noise sounded like firecrackers at first or perhaps a car backfiring.

 Republican Rep. Mike Kelly, who represents the area where the shooting occurred, attended the rally with his wife and grandchildren and was just behind Trump when he was wounded.
 Kelly said he was “in a state of bewilderment of how and what has happened to the United States of America.”